VARIOUS WAYS OF FINANCING THE BRINGING OF AN EMPLOYMENT TRIBUNAL CLAIM

 Insurers own Panel solicitors frequently take a harsh view of the claim and fail the merits test for the claim.

-You can perhaps understand that securing legal insurance cover may not be an easy task and frequently I am arguing with insurers to grant cover over some period of time.
+You can perhaps understand that securing legal insurance cover may not be an easy task and frequently I am arguing with insurers to grant cover over some period.

-There is also a statutory right for a Claimant to choose his/her own solicitor once proceedings have been issued.
-My experience is that the information required by insurers in order to assess a claim, is the same as that which is filed with the Tribunal when beginning the claim process.
+There is also a statutory right for a Claimant to choose his or her solicitor once proceedings have been issued.
+My experience is that the information required by insurers to assess a claim is the same as that which is filed with the Tribunal when beginning the claim process.

 Accordingly, it is not unhelpful to file the proceedings and then make a claim for cover supported by Counsel’s opinion and a copy of the proceedings.

-This has the advantage that the time limit to issue the proceedings (generally 3 months from the termination date or the date of the relevant discrimination) is complied with.
+This has the advantage that the time limit to issue the proceedings (generally three months from the termination date or the date of the relevant discrimination) is complied with.

-Of course counsel’s opinion should be secured prior to issue, to ensure that the claim possesses a reasonable prospects of success.
+Of course, counsel’s opinion should be secured before issue, to ensure that the claim possesses a reasonable prospect of success.

-As stated Insurers commonly take a long time to respond to an application for cover under the policy and indeed not uncommonly, require to see the ET3 response to the Claim Form before making any final decision as to whether or not to grant cover.
+As stated Insurers commonly take a long time to respond to an application for cover under the policy and indeed not uncommonly, require to see the ET3 response to the Claim Form before making any final decision in regards granting cover or not.

-The other things to negotiate with insurers in relation to the terms of appointment including their undoubted attempt to secure extremely low hourly rates which no solicitor in the right mind would ever agree to work for, namely £90.00 or £100.00 an hour exclusive of vat.
-This may seem a lot to lay people, however, the commercial charging rates for employment solicitors of reasonable experience, range from £150.00 to £250.00 per hour exclusive and £90.00 to £100.00 an hour would not even hire a trainee solicitor.
+The other things to negotiate with insurers concerning the terms of appointment including their undoubted attempt to secure extremely low hourly rates which no solicitor in the right mind would ever agree to work for, namely £90.00 or £100.00 an hour exclusive of vat.
+This may seem a lot to lay-people.
+However, the commercial charging rates for employment solicitors of reasonable experience, ranging from £150.00 to £250.00 per hour exclusive and £90.00 to £100.00 an hour would not even hire a trainee solicitor.

-I have generally received from clients (when I take over their case from a panel solicitor) poor reports in relation to panel solicitors undertaking the legal work for insurers.
+I have generally received from clients (when I take over their case from a panel solicitor) poor reports concerning panel solicitors undertaking the legal work for insurers.
 The problem is the very large volume of casework undertaken by the panel solicitors and that it is very difficult to arrange to meet with a panel solicitor to discuss the case in detail etc.

-There are a number of procedures which can be adopted for non panel solicitors in order to endeavour to agree a much higher and more reasonable rate with insurers or alternatively accept their offer of £90/£100 per hour on account and then make a formal complaint to the Ombudsman.
+There are some procedures which can be adopted for non-panel solicitors to endeavour to agree a much higher and more reasonable rate with insurers or accept their offer of £90/£100 per hour on the account and then make a formal complaint to the Ombudsman.

-However, once cover is granted this is well worth it.
+However, once the cover is granted this is well worth it.
 Counsel’s fees and medical expert fees are also all covered, but they need to pre-authorised by insurers.
-Again, insurers have agreed special rates with various counsel Chambers and if you are aware of these rates, it is possible to appoint your own Counsel of your own choice but who will have to agree to act at these reduced rates.
+Again, insurers have agreed on special rates with various counsel Chambers, and if you are aware of these rates, it is possible to appoint your Counsel of your own choice but who will have to agree to act at these reduced rates.

-It is also the case that legal costs incurred prior to issue of cover will not be paid under the policy.
+It is also the case that legal costs incurred before the issue of cover will not be paid under the policy.
 Again, a complaint can be made if insurers have spent an undue amount of time in granting cover under the policy – which does happen.
-As I have indicated, securing cover under a Legal Expense Insurance policy may be a battle and in my view, there are no short cuts and all applications should be supported by (favourable) Counsel’s opinion.
+As I have indicated, securing cover under a Legal Expense Insurance policy may be a battle and in my view, there are no short cuts, and all applications should be supported by (favourable) Counsel’s opinion.

-Also, in conducting the claim, if there is Legal Expense cover you are obliged to act as a private person who would act in litigating, using their own funds for the purposes of the proceedings.
-Accordingly, if your employers are insolvent or there is not likely to be any money recovered, then cover will not be granted and the same position would apply if the cost of bringing a claim is disproportionate to the amount of the value of the claim.
-Accordingly, it is important to try and arrange for estimates of costs to match the value of the claim and if necessary, by using more junior Counsel than you would otherwise use, in order to ensure that issues of reasonable cost proportionality are complied with.
+Also, in conducting the claim, if there is Legal Expense cover you are obliged to act as a private person who would act in litigating, using their funds for the proceedings.
+Accordingly, if your employers are insolvent or there is not likely to be any money recovered, then the cover will not be granted, and the same position would apply if the cost of bringing a claim is disproportionate to the amount of the value of the claim.
+Accordingly, it is important to try to arrange for estimates of costs to match the value of the claim and if necessary, by using more junior Counsel than you would otherwise use, to ensure that issues of reasonable cost proportionality are complied with.